-As highlighted by the strength of portfolio purchases by Lowell to date and of its pipeline, the overall market continues to be very active.
-The company is focusing on the market segments it knows well or fits its operational strengths, and on deals which are either exclusive or where there is significantly less competition or where there is a commercially attractive opportunity to further diversify our asset base.
+As highlighted by the strength of Lowell's portfolio purchases to date the overall market continues to be very active.
+The company is focusing on market segments it knows well and fit its operational strengths, as well on segments where there is a commercially attractive opportunity to further diversify our asset base.

-All of the company's main sectors, namely financial services, communications and home retail credit, continue to show strong activity levels.
+All of the company's main sectors, namely financial services, communications and home retail credit, continue to show strong activity.